udhayakumargururaj/mf-remote-react/README.md

 Here's a simple README template for a Lit-based host application:
 ---
 # React MF Application

-This is a Lit-based host application that consumes a remote component.
+This is a React-based remote application that provides a basic Table component.

 ## Getting Started